Getting from Vancouver to Whistler is easy.

 Related: Best Whistler Hotels

-Busses to Whistler
+Buses to Whistler from Vancouver

 Taking a bus from Vancouver to Whistler is the cheapest way to get there unless you’ve got your own car or you’re fit to walk.